simondilhas/practice_circle/docs/howto/organize/roles/facilitator.md

   "My name is … Today I'm here for …"
 - Remind everyone of duration, silence, and right to rest if needed.

+> **📋 For Introduction Sessions**: When facilitating for newcomers, consider using the [Introduction Meeting Script](../lifecycle/introduction_meeting.md) which provides a complete framework for welcoming new people and explaining the circle's principles through embodied practice.

 ### 3. Keep time
 - Maintain 40 minutes of standing meditation (or agreed duration).
 - Use a neutral timer sound (no gong apps with "spiritual" branding).